 - Small tool capable of a wide variety of things

 The Bottom Line

 There is no question a track saw has enough benefits to earn a place in your truck or garage.
-If you are concerned about spending the money on it, take a look at the benefits and think about how often those benefits would help your day go smoother.
-If you are finding that your circular saw or table saw are holding you back in any way, you will likely recoup the cost of a track saw rather quickly.
+If you are concerned about spending money on it, take a look at the benefits and think about how often those benefits would help your day go smoother.
+If you are finding that your circular saw or table saw is holding you back in any way, you will likely recoup the cost of a track saw rather quickly.